xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/can_delete.md

 # can_delete
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/CanDelete.cpp "Source")

-The `can_delete` method informs the `rippled` server of the latest ledger version which may be deleted when using [online deletion with advisory deletion enabled](online-deletion.html#advisory-deletion).
+The <span class="code-snippet">can_delete</span> method informs the <span class="code-snippet">rippled</span> server of the latest ledger version which may be deleted when using [online deletion with advisory deletion enabled](online-deletion.html#advisory-deletion).
 If advisory deletion is not enabled, this method does nothing.

-_The `can_delete` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The <span class="code-snippet">can_delete</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._

 ### Request Format